-This cyber security firm is where I've spent most of my career and, at this point, a pretty significant chunk of my life.
+This cyber security firm was where I spent most of my career and a pretty significant chunk of my life.
 After almost taking a permanent role at fitch ratings, I bumped into one of my highschool friends who had gone to the University of Pittsburgh.
 He had gotten into cyber security and was one of the first developers at this small company.
-And as chance might have it, they needed a ui/ux person...
+And as chance might have it, they needed a ui/ux engineer...

 I moved here early in 2015 to start the new job.
 It was a terrible time to move as the weather was in the single digits for the first week I was there.
-After a couple weeks things smoothed out a bit and paying less than half of what I would've in rent for a beautiful apartment certainly helped sweeten the deal.
+After a couple weeks things smoothed out a bit and paying less than half of what I would've in new york for rent helped sweeten the deal.

-When I first arrived, we were predominantly a services based company.
-Our analysts worked with various organizations to investigate a spectrum of cyber crime activity.
-They utilized a wide variety of tools in space to uncover and map out abusive schemes, identifying the actors and technologies involved.
+When I first arrived, Qintel was predominantly a services based company.
+Their analysts worked with various organizations to investigate a spectrum of cyber crime activity.
+They utilized a wide variety of tools in the space to uncover and map out abusive schemes, identifying the actors and technologies involved.

 One of these tools was built in-house and offered users the ability to search through a highly targeted set of forum data.
 My initial assignment was to build a graphical user interface around the ReSTful API and CLI tools they already had already started constructing.
-This work made the tool more accessible for non-programmers and we have since added more features and integrated a lot more data into the platform.
+This work made the tool more accessible for non-programmers and we moved on to add more features and integrate a lot more data into the platform.

-Almost all the initial employees are still on and despite the growth and office moves, the culture has remained the same.
-The company is relatively flat and virtually every employee who's on board loves what they do and actively participates in discussions of what's next.
+Almost all the initial employees were still on and despite the growth and office moves, the culture had remained the same.
+The company was relatively flat and virtually every employee who was on board loved what they were working on and actively participated in discussions of what was coming next.

-That's not to say we haven't had growing pains though.
+That's not to say we didn't have growing pains though.
 Going from 15 to 50 presents a number of challenges, e.g. keeping things focused and finding a balance between efficient processes and too much bureaucracy.